 Another thing worth mentioning is some believe that this is a business of “just bringing people.”

 Of course, adding people to your network is important, but they have to buy products.
 Otherwise, a thousand people in your network who don’t buy any company product will earn you zero.

 Why some members post photoshopped pictures

 You must have seen those awkward, obviously photoshopped photos of a guy leaning on a Mercedes Benz or a Jeep with the caption “I’ll show you how to earn 30k every week.
 Ask me how.”

-“Ha ha!” you think, “even a baby can see this is photoshopped!”
+“Ha ha!” you wonder, “even a baby can see this is photoshopped!”